opy2001/NYCU-VRDL-2025-Spring/hw3/README.md

 Name: 吳佩怡

 ## Introduction
-Instance segmentation with Mask RCNN, implemented with ResNet-50 backbone with FPN
+Instance segmentation with Mask RCNN, implemented with ResNet-50 backbone

 ## How to Install
 Clone the repository and install dependencies